seasketch/geoprocessing/website/versioned_docs/version-6.1.0/tutorials/Tutorials.md

 cat .git/config
 ```

-At this point your system is ready for you to create a new project.
+Your devcontainer environment is now ready for a project

 ## Create a New Geoprocessing Project